MicrosoftDocs/well-architected/well-architected/resiliency/business-metrics.md

 ## Recovery metrics

-Derive these values by conducting a risk assessment, and make sure you understand the cost and risk of downtime and data loss.
+Derive these values by conducting a risk assessment, and make sure that you understand the cost and risk of downtime and data loss.
 These nonfunctional requirements of a system should be dictated by business requirements.

 - *Recovery time objective* (RTO) is the maximum acceptable time an application is unavailable after an incident.
 - *Recovery point objective* (RPO) is the maximum duration of data loss that's acceptable during a disaster.